 “A man would sacrifice a sheep on behalf of himself and the members of his household, and they would eat some of it and give some to others.
 Then people started to compete and it became as you see (nowadays).”
 (Ibn Majah 3147)

-The sacrificial animal, in order to be a good offering, must be able-bodied and good looking.
-It was reported from Abu Saeed who said:
+The sacrificial animal, in order to be a good offering, must be able-bodied and good-looking.
+It was reported by Abu Saeed who said:

 “The Messenger of Allah (PBUH) used to sacrifice a select, horned, ram, black around the eyes, the mouth and the feet.”
 (At-Tirmidhi 1496)